Frigate NVR Frigate NVR

 Version 2

-Because of the new USB device, I decided to make things more interesing by adding my rPi4 to my K8s cluster and running Frigate that way.
-This enabled me to run the Frigate container with “admin rights” and find the TPU without compromising other apps in the cluster.
+Because of the new USB device, I decided to make things more interesting by adding my rPi4 to my K8s cluster and running Frigate that way.

 Version 3